English

 - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.

-Daily Keep-Up Lessons
+Daily Keep- Up Lessons-Up Lessons

 - Any child who needs additional practice has Keep-Up support at least 4 times a week, taught by a fully trained adult.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.